MouseBiteLabs/Game-Boy-Enhance/AGBM-02 (AA Batteries)/README.md

 **[Here's a pre-made Digikey shopping cart.](https://www.digikey.com/short/zw9794zv)**

+In this shopping cart, I provided *some* extra parts just in case you lose/damage one of the lesser expensive parts.
+Also, please note that the RAM listed is *only* if your donor console's RAM is suspected to be damaged in some way.

 | Reference | Value/Part Number   | Package       | Description                       | Salvagable from GBA? | Source                                                                           |
 | --------- | ------------------- | ------------- | --------------------------------- | -------------------- | -------------------------------------------------------------------------------- |
 | BT1       |                     |               | AA Battery Terminals              | Yes                  | [https://tinyurl.com/yrnsncnj](https://tinyurl.com/yrnsncnj)                     |